epsil/spotgen/README.md

 ### Artists

-To add the entire discography of an artist to the playlist, use the `#artist` directive:
+To add the entire discography of an artist, use the `#artist` directive:

     #artist Beach House